 Notes Receivable from Participants.
 The Plan includes an employee loan provision.
-Generally, at the time a loan is to be made, the amount of all loans to be outstanding may not exceed the lesser of (i) 50% of a participant's Rollover Dollar Builder Account, After-Tax Rollover account and Salary Deferral Account less the amount of all loans outstanding at the time a new loan is made, or (ii) \$50,000 less the highest balance of all loans outstanding during the prior twelve month period.
-Each loan bears interest at a rate determined in accordance with generally prevailing market conditions for similar types of loans plus 1%.
+Generally, at the time a loan is to be made, the amount of all loans to be outstanding may not exceed the lesser of (a) 50% of a participant's before-tax and rollover account balances, or (b) \$50,000 less the highest balance of all loans during the prior twelve month period.
+Each loan bears interest at a rate determined in accordance with generally prevailing market conditions for similar types of loans.
 The minimum loan amount is \$1,000.
 The amount of the loan withdrawn from a participant's account is allocated in proportion to the value of the participant's salary deferral and rollover account balances in each investment fund.
 Repayments, including interest, are made in equal installments through payroll deductions and are allocated to participant accounts in accordance with current investment elections.
 No loan may have a final maturity in excess of five years except that, if the loan is used to purchase a principal residence for the participant, the loan may have a final maturity of up to ten years.
 No participant shall be permitted to have more than two loans outstanding at any one time.

 Administrative Expenses.
-Administrative expenses of the Plan are chargeable to the Plan unless paid for by the Company.
-Other than the Plan fees described below, the Company paid for such expenses.
-During the periods covered by the financial statements, each active Plan account was assessed a quarterly recordkeeping fee as follows: \$13.75 from January 1, 2014 through September 30, 2015; and \$11.00 beginning October 1, 2015.
+Administrative expenses of the Plan are chargeable to the Plan unless paid for by the Employers.
+Other than the plan fees described below, the Employers currently pay such expenses.
+During the periods covered by the financial statements, each active Plan account was assessed a quarterly recordkeeping fee as follows: \$14.50 from January 1, 2014 to September 30, 2015; and \$15.00 beginning October 1, 2015.
 This fee is automatically deducted in the month following the end of each quarter and remitted to FIRSCO.
-Loan administration fees are paid by Plan participants.
-Mutual fund and collective trust fund expenses are paid to fund managers from mutual fund or collective trust fund assets.
+Loan administration and withdrawal fees are paid by Plan participants.
+Mutual fund and collective trust fund expenses are paid to fund managers from mutual fund or collective trust assets.

 Plan Termination.
 Although it has not expressed any intent to do so, the Company has the right to terminate the Plan in whole or in part at any time for any reason.
-In the event of a complete or partial termination of the Plan, the affected participants will become fully vested in their account balances.

 Plan Amendment.
 The Company may amend the Plan at any time for any reason by written action of its Board of Directors.
-Amendments required to comply with the IRC to maintain compliance with current laws or regulations, or to correct errors or omissions in the Plan document, however, may be made by the AmeriGas Propane, Inc. Benefits Committee without Board approval.
+Amendments required to comply with the IRC to maintain compliance with current laws or regulations or to correct errors or omissions in the Plan document, however, may be made by the Retirement Committee without Board approval.